rhinobase/raftyui/apps/docs/app/docs/components/button/page.md

 ## Disabled

-You can manage disabled Button state using `isDisabled` prop.
+`isDisabled` prop is used to manage disable state of Button.

 {% example %}